heleavitt/habitat_scale_analysis/README.md

 Last Updated: 6/3/2025

 Overview:
-This repository contains datasets and code for analyzing the relationship between habitat structure and species abundance across multiple spatial scales in a rapidly changing estuarine environment near Port Fourchon, Louisiana.
-The complete dataset is available at:
+This repository contains exemplar datasets and code for analyzing the relationship between habitat structure and species abundance across multiple spatial scales in a rapidly changing estuarine environment near Port Fourchon, Louisiana.
+Due to file size limitations on GitHub, this repository is designed to show examples of data inputs and produces, but does not contain the complete workflow.
+The complete dataset is available on BCODMO at:
 DOI:10.26008/1912/bco-dmo.948167.1

 Repository Structure: